xzxADIxzx/Join-and-kill-em-together/README.md

 Without them nothing will make a *beep boop* sound.

 ### Mod manager
-Mod manager will do everything itself, that's what the mod manager is for
+Mod manager will do everything itself, that's what the mod manager is for.

 ### Manual
 1. Download the mod zip archive from Thunderstore.